6 Helpful Boat Storage Ideas & Easy Organization Hacks

 These Scout brand bins are water-resistant for easy cleaning.
 They also have handles to grab them from a shelf when you need to look for something.

 ALTERNATIVE: The Scout brand is a bit pricey.
-For a more affordable option, try these foldable fabric bins from Walmart or Target.
-Just make sure to spray them with mold preventive every couple of months.
+For a more affordable option, try foldable fabric bins from Walmart or Target.
+Just make sure to spray them with a mold-prevention spray every couple of months.

 Recessed Storage Area